Pengyu-gis/Pengyu-gis.github.io/_posts/2025-04-16-Spatial-Analysis-of-Fatal-Traffic-Accidents-Using-Poisson-Point-Process.md

 ---
-tags: Geospatial-statistics Geospatial-analysis Transportation Public Health
+tags: Geospatial-statistics Geospatial-analysis Transportation Public-health
 ---

 *With **Xiuchuan Liu** and **Xunan Yang**, two talented Ph.D. students in statistics at the University of South Carolina.*